paylike/currencies/README.md

 ## Usage

+Within the Paylike ecosystem you should use the `code` to refer to a currency.

-Pin the dependency to the current version branch to ensure future installs of your application will work.
+Pin to the current version branch to ensure future installs of your application will work.
 Like so:

 ```json
 "dependencies": {